-I would choose this hotel because it offers luxury nearby the theme parks AND an excellent club lounge.
+I would choose this hotel because it offers luxury nearby the theme parks and an excellent club lounge.
 It also has three wonderful pools, a Ritz-Carlton Spa, a Greg Norman-designed golf course, and 11 dining options.
-You can also use the lazy river next door at the JW Marriott which kids and the young at heart will love.
+You can also use the lazy river next door at the JW Marriott, which kids and the young at heart will love.
 The Ritz-Carlton Spa is also not to be missed, with its 40 treatment rooms, salon, private heated lap pool, and healthy spa café.
-Of note, the JW Marriott does not have a club lounge so you do better booking into a Club Room at the Ritz Carlton and then taking advantage of the magnificent lazy river at the JW Marriott during your stay, whilst retaining access to the RC club lounge.
+Of note, the JW Marriott does not have a club lounge.
+Hence, you do better booking into a Club Room at the Ritz-Carlton and then taking advantage of the magnificent lazy river at the JW Marriott during your stay whilst retaining access to the RC club lounge.

 The highlight for me here is the pool, both here and next door at the JW Marriott with their lazy river and the incredible views of the resort holiday fireworks from the club lounge balcony.

 The club lounge is on the 14th floor and is classic in design with orange and cream tones, mainly orange soft furnishings and creamy marbles.
 The long thin room is shuttered to one side with windows.
-There here buffet is delicious and filling.
-You can take a tour via the video on the Ritz Carlton website.
+The buffet here is delicious and filling.
+You can take a tour via the video on the Ritz-Carlton website.

-The veranda of the club lounge overlooks the pool connects to the main club offering a great view of the Disney fireworks in the distance, a huge highlight, and also great outdoor seating if you want to enjoy a bite and a drink alfresco as the sun goes down.
+The club lounge’s veranda overlooks the pool connects to the main club offering a great view of the Disney fireworks in the distance, a huge highlight, and great outdoor seating if you want to enjoy a bite and a drink alfresco as the sun goes down.

 10. Disney Dolphin & Swan

-If you are looking for an on-site Disney hotel to earn or redeem Marriott Bonvoy points at, two of your best choices are the Dolphin or the Swan hotels at Walt Disney World.
+If you are looking for an on-site Disney hotel to earn or redeem Marriott Bonvoy points, two of your best choices are the Dolphin or the Swan hotels at Walt Disney World.
 But which is best for families?
-The Dolphin Vs the Swan?
+The Dolphin vs. the Swan?

 Both the Swan and the Dolphin are currently Marriott Category 6 properties and cost from 50,000 points per night if you are booking on redemption.

-A disadvantage of the Dolphin is its size and the huge lobby which can be overwhelming and full of business travelers attending meetings at the attached conference center, which takes Disney magic away from the stay.
+The Dolphin’s disadvantage is its size and the huge lobby, which can be overwhelming and full of business travelers attending meetings at the attached conference center, which takes Disney magic away from the stay.
 The Walt Disney World Dolphin has been fairly recently renovated as has the Walt Disney World Swan.

 All the pools are nestled in an exotic tropical environment, so you can relax in the shade or tan in the sun.
 The expansive pool area provides the best of both worlds: quiet alcoves for those who prefer a private place to unwind and more lively areas with seasonal disc jockeys and entertainment for those who prefer a little more excitement.

-There’s a kids’ playground in the grounds and activities happen most nights, such as entertainers and s’mores on the beach.
-The Camp Dolphin kids’ club is free for two kids for two hours when parents are dining at the Swan or Dolphin’s signature restaurants which is a useful facility for families.
+There’s a kids’ playground on the grounds, and activities happen most nights, such as entertainers and s’mores on the beach.
+The Camp Dolphin kids’ club is free for two kids for two hours when parents are dining at the Swan or Dolphin’s signature restaurants, which is a useful facility for families.